Get the Best WordPress Backup

 Once you’re finished, you’ll need to move these changes to your live site.
 To do this, make sure Duplicator is installed on the local site.
 Then, create a full backup of the site and download it.

 To protect your site from any unexpected errors, consider setting a recovery point.
-Then, launch the installer:
+Then, launch the installer.

 The step-by-step installer wizard will walk you through the rest of the migration!
-First, be sure to select Full install single site:

 This will import your local staging site’s data into the live site.
-You’ll successfully deploy any new changes!
+You’ll successfully deploy any new changes.

 Frequently Asked Questions (FAQs)